Redesigning rewards into simple, motivating Missions

 Workshops

-When it became clear PowerUps didn’t solve clarity, I led workshops with PMs, engineers, and research to rethink the framework.
+PowerUps didn’t fix the confusion.
+I led workshops with PMs, devs, and researchers to rethink rewards.

 Learnings